-Hence, on 17 August 2010, AT instituted a Petition before the CTA seeking the (a) reversal of the revocation by the CIR of the Ruling, (b) reversal, cancellation, and setting aside of the assessments for alleged deficiency excise taxes, and (c) suspension of any collection action on the assessments arising from such revocation, including the implementation of the WDL.
-On 14 October 2010, the CTA 2nd Division (the "Court in Division") issued a Resolution granting AT's Motion for Suspension of Collection of Tax and ordered the respondents to hold in abeyance the collection of the alleged deficiency excise tax assessed of PhP197,595,159.
+Hence, on 17 August 2010, Atlas instituted a Petition before the CTA seeking the (a) reversal of the revocation by the CIR of the Ruling, (b) reversal, cancellation, and setting aside of the assessments for alleged deficiency excise taxes, and (c) suspension of any collection action on the assessments arising from such revocation, including the implementation of the WDL.
+On 14 October 2010, the CTA 2nd Division (the "Court in Division") issued a Resolution granting Atlas's Motion for Suspension of Collection of Tax and ordered the respondents to hold in abeyance the collection of the alleged deficiency excise tax assessed of PhP197,595,159.

-After trial on the merits, the Court in Division rendered its Decision dated 1 October 2013 granting AT's Petition and cancelled and withdrew the assessment notices issued against AT for failure of respondents to enforce collection thereof within the period allowed by law.
+After trial on the merits, the Court in Division rendered its Decision dated 1 October 2013 granting Atlas' Petition and cancelled and withdrew the assessment notices issued against it for failure of respondents to enforce collection thereof within the period allowed by law.
 The foregoing ruling was affirmed by the Court in Division.
 The CIR elevated the aforesaid Decision and Resolution to the CTA En Banc in a Petition for Review.

-On 14 August 2015, the CTA En Banc issued its Decision in favor of AT denying CIR's Petition for Review.
-It likewise issued a Resolution denying the CIR's Motion for Reconsideration for lack of merit.
+On 14 August 2015, the CTA En Banc issued its Decision in favor of Atlas denying CIR's Petition for Review and Resolution denying the CIR's MR for lack of merit.
 The CIR subsequently filed a Petition for Review on Certiorari with the Supreme Court which is still pending up to this time.